 Roman London Wall Fragments

-Fragments of the Roman London Wall can be seen just outside the Museum of London.
+Fragments of the Roman London Wall could be seen just outside the Museum of London.
 This is the view of what remains of London’s city wall, a mix of Roman, medieval and Victorian building.

 Medieval London (410 – 1558)